alezirczy/SQL-Projects/#1 - Soccer Leagues/README.md

 ### 5
 [Return](#Questions)

-**5. For each country, find the team that has won the most home games in the '2011/2012' season.
+**For each country, find the team that has won the most home games in the '2011/2012' season.
 Returns the country name and team name.**
 ````sql
 select team_long_name, count(*)
 from match as mhome